-$$Participation Rate = \frac{Employment + Unemployed Total}{Population}$$
+$Participation Rate = \frac{Employment + Unemployed Total}{Population}$

 The employment to population ratio in the Atlas is the number of employed persons aged 15-64 years expressed as a percentage of the population aged 15-64.
 The Australian Bureau of Statistics publishes the employment to population ratio for both 15+ and 15 to 64-year-olds.
 While both are of value, using a working age (15-64 years) employment to population ratio can be particularly helpful when comparing labour market strength between regions.
-This is because the proportion of people aged 65 and over (the vast majority of whom are retired) can vary substantially between SA4s, which can have an impact on the 15+ employment to population ratio.
-By using a working age (15-64 years) employment to population ratio, the comparison focuses on the age range where people are most likely to be working and is, therefore, a better indicator of relative overall labour market performance.
+This is because the proportion of people aged 65 and over (the vast majority of whom are retired) can vary substantially between SA4s, which can have an impact on the 15+ employment to population ratio, the comparison focuses on the age range where people are most likely to be working and is, therefore, a better indicator of relative overall labour market performance.

-$$Employment\ To\ Population\ Ratio\ =\ \frac{Employment{aged\ 15-64}}{Population{aged\ 15-64}}$$
+$Employment To Population Ratio = \frac{Employment{aged 15-64}}{Population{aged 15-64}}$